Slow-Town-LLC-Internal/test-doc-v2/README.md

 ### Deployment to GitHub Pages

 1. **Automatic Deployment with GitHub Actions:**
-   - The project includes a GitHub Actions workflow file in `.github/workflows/deploy.yml`
+   - The project includes a GitHub Actions workflow file in the repository root at `.github/workflows/deploy.yml`
    - This workflow automatically builds and deploys the site to GitHub Pages on push to the main branch
+   - The workflow will create sample API specs if none exist in the repository
    - You can also trigger a deployment manually from the Actions tab in GitHub

 2. **Configure GitHub Pages in Repository Settings:**